oracle/opengrok/Read-only-configuration.md

     Thus, the `configuration.xml` file serves as a persistent storage for both the indexer and the weapp.

-3. Configuration message to the web application

-    With the [Messages](https://github.com/OpenGrok/OpenGrok/wiki/Messages) tool you can send a brand new configuration to the web application.

-    ```bash
-    $ tools/Messages -n config setconf /var/opengrok/etc/configuration.xml
-    ```

-    The above will send the configuration in the `/var/opengrok/etc/configuration.xml` to the web application and replace its previous configuration.

 The problem now is that there is no way to persistently store any customizations.
 All of them get wiped out always when the reindex is finished and the configuration is overwritten.

 ## Read only configuration